 This type of pile foundation is mainly used to transfer the vertical loads from the structure to the soil.
-These foundations transmit loads through soil with poor supporting property onto a layer which is capable of bearing the load.
+These foundations transmit loads through the soil with poor supporting property onto a layer which is capable of bearing the load.
 Depending on the mechanism of load transfer from pile to the soil, load-bearing piles can be further classified as flowed.

 End Bearing Piles